Donovan Mitchell's Status For Jazz-Warriors Game

 The Jazz come into the game as the fourth seed in the Western Conference with a 30-16 record in 46 games played.

-As for the Warriors, they come into the game with a 33-13 reared in 46 games played, and are currently the second seed in the Western Conference 3.0 games behind the Phoenix Suns
+As for the Warriors, they come into the game with a 33-13 reared in 46 games played, and are currently the second seed in the Western Conference, and three-games behind the Phoenix Suns

 Related stories on NBA basketball